-EXCLUSIVE Interview with Abu Taubah Forces America to Look at Deeper War on Terrror
+EXCLUSIVE Interview with Abu Taubah Forces America to Look at the Heart of War on Terrror

 Shireen Qudosi talks with Abu Taubah, the Florida imam linked to Orlando Nightclub Shooter Omar Mateen.
 Following the Orlando Shooting, FOX’s Greta Van Susteren interviewed Taubah, who was accompanied by his attorney.
 Qudosi got the other exclusive: a two-hour phone call where Taubah explored issues of race, extremism, leadership, immigration, women’s rights, and where he seen’s Islam headed in the next couple generations.